frconor-ebook/meditations/_posts/2025-09-09-self-love-the-enemy.md

 You could define vanity as excessive pride---pride in, or admiration of, our own appearance or achievements, the good things that we do.
 It involves thinking of self, the elation of self; maybe, unfair judgments about other people, criticisms, comparisons; the projection of our own self-excellence, dwelling on our successes, seeing the faults of others.

-In the face of all these things, St. Josemaría liked to say, "I am nothing, I have nothing, I can do nothing" (cf. Josemaría Escrivá, *The Way,* Point 731).
+In the face of all these things, St. Josemaría liked to say, "I am nothing, I have nothing, I can do nothing" (*cf*.
+Josemaría Escrivá, *The Way,* Point 731).

-We come back again and again to the awareness of our misery.
+We come back again and again to the awareness of our own misery.
 Our Lord could have explained all that to them in glorious technicolor, but He sort of treats them gently, leads them on slowly---the Good Shepherd.

 Little by little they are going to come to see the reality of what they are like there on the inside.
-And that\'s what they have to work at in order to be better, to be holy.
+And that's what they have to work at in order to be better, to be holy.

 Slowly, Our Lord reveals to them that we meet self-love every day---at every turn, a thousand different guises, always externally prosperous, well-dressed, versatile, charming, polished, full of seduction and persuasive art, perhaps full of sophistication, but also, full of lies and sham.

 The devil can work very effectively through our self-love---"father of lies" (John 8:44).

-Often, it\'s the driving force in the bustle of daily life.
+Often, it's the driving force in the bustle of daily life.
 We may do things for very altruistic reasons, thinking of others.

-But if truth were told, when time passes and we look back, the real reason why I did that thing---we may find, it\'s true I did it for others, but it might only have been done 30 percent for others---70 percent of the reason why I did that thing might have been because there was something in it for me: some satisfaction, some little bit of glory, some little bit of self-projection.
+But if truth were told, when time passes and we look back, the real reason why I did that thing---we may find, it's true I did it for others, but it might only have been done 30 percent for others---70 percent of the reason why I did that thing might have been because there was something in it for me: some satisfaction, some little bit of glory, some little bit of self-projection.

 St. Paul says, "All seek the things that are their own" (Phil.
 2:21)---the self, the personal profit, the personal interest, egoism, selfishness.

 It may be that with the passage of time, Our Lord lets us see all these realities.

-That line that Cardinal George Pell mentions in his book, in his prison diaries, that somebody wrote to him, that "truth is the daughter of time" (George Cardinal Pell, *Prison Journal*, Volume 1).
+That line that Cardinal George Pell mentions in his prison diaries that somebody wrote to him, that "truth is the daughter of time" (George Cardinal Pell, *Prison Journal*, Volume 1).
 He repeats that very frequently, as though he was really caught by that phrase.

 It applies to us also.
-Over time we come to know the truth about ourselves, that truth that we want to try and change, so that we see with greater importance the words of St. Paul, "that we have to put off the old person; be renewed in the spirit of your mind" (cf. Eph.
+Over time we come to know the truth about ourselves, that truth that we want to try and change, so that we see with greater importance the words of St. Paul, "that we have to put off the old person; be renewed in the spirit of your mind" (*cf*.
+Eph.
 4:22-23).

 "Put on the Lord Jesus Christ" (Rom.
 13:14).
 "Restore all things in Christ" (Pius X, Encyclical, *E Supremi*, October 4, 1903).

 That self-love can be the deep secret root of vice and sins that destroy mankind, that drive people to do all sorts of crazy things: disloyalty, untruth, greediness, avarice, the sins of the flesh and of the spirit.

-It\'s an ugly reality that\'s always there.
-It can tear faith and religion out of people\'s hearts, can rob millions of their hope of heaven, because possibly, they may discover, to their cost, that all the things they\'d been doing were for the self.
+It's an ugly reality that's always there.
+It can tear faith and religion out of people's hearts, can rob millions of their hope of heaven, because possibly, they may discover, to their cost, that all the things they'd been doing were for the self.

-We\'ve spoken too about *rectitude of intention*: putting our intention right, getting it right from the beginning.
-Or if we discover along the pathway that we\'ve made a bit of a mistake, or we have let a wrong intention get in somewhere, that we try and correct that.
+We've spoken too about *rectitude of intention*: putting our intention right, getting it right from the beginning.
+Or if we discover along the pathway that we've made a bit of a mistake, or we have let a wrong intention get in somewhere, that we try and correct that.

 We rectify.
 We've been told that we have to rectify many times each day, with all the funny little things that happen.

 I was in Nyamira this weekend, and I visited a farm there, and when I was leaving, they gave me a hen.
-This is the second time in my life that I\'ve been given a hen.
+This is the second time in my life that I've been given a hen.

 I'm not very good at managing hens.
 We got home to where I was staying and somebody there very kindly offered to take care of the hen, so they tied the hen up outside the house in the garden.

 Then I was in my room doing something, and I think I was on my phone, reading my phone, and I thought I saw something moving out of the corner of my eye.

 I looked up, and the hen was in my room.
 A very friendly hen.
-I\'m not accustomed to handling these situations, so I had to call for help.
+I'm not accustomed to handling these situations, so I had to call for help.

-There are all sorts of funny situations that crop up that perhaps we\'ve never handled before.
+There are all sorts of funny situations that crop up that perhaps we've never handled before.
 Life is full of surprises.

 In those situations, God calls us to live our presence of God, in the presence of the hen, or whatever else.

 Side by side with that pursuit of self, we're told there can be a very refined variety of self-love, and that's a pious or spiritual self-love, often present daily in the hearts, thoughts, impulses, words, and actions of those who have a certain piety.

-The soul ardently desires virtue and perfection.
+"The soul...ardently desires virtue and perfection" (Benedict Baur, *In Silence with God*).
 'I want to be better.
 I want to be holy.'

-But behind that zeal, there can be a secret desire to be admired, to amount to something, to glory in one\'s perfection, to marvel at oneself with secret pride.
+"But behind that zeal, there can be a secret desire to be admired, to amount to something, to glory in one's perfection, to marvel at oneself with secret pride" (*ibid*.).
 'I am better than others.
 I am superior.
 I have managed.
 I have achieved.'

 Those words of St. Josemaría can have a special force: "I am nothing.
 I have nothing.
 I can do nothing" in spite of all the wonderful things that he achieved.

 The saints have this great awareness of their nothingness. "*Deo omnis gloria*, all the glory to God" (J. Escrivá, *The Way*, Point 780).

-The soul can become confused, seeking to avoid that self-love, not so much because it\'s an insult to God, but because it might cloud the soul\'s beauty, or it may adopt an attitude of superiority to such weaknesses: 'Those things don\'t happen to me.
-They\'re not part of me.'
+The soul can become confused, "seeking to avoid that self-love, not so much because it is an insult to God, but because it might cloud the soul's beauty.
+Or it may adopt an attitude of 'superiority to such weaknesses' (Baur, *idem*.).
+'Those things don't happen to me.
+They're not part of me.'

 But then we read that "a discussion arose among them, which of them was the greatest" (Luke 9:46).
-We\'re all susceptible to this type of temptation.
+We're all susceptible to this type of temptation.

 The soul may do its best to fly from sin, but self-love can creep in there.
 It can demand all sorts of compensations, showy graces or gifts, likes to compare its own gifts to those of others, inclining it to envy or jealousy.

 That old person is there deep down, difficult to reach.
 Self-love can mislead the soul as to the actual goal of spiritual zeal.

-Jesus, help me to be very focused on you, to detect those signs or intimations of vanity when it rears its ugly head, and not to be surprised, or disconcerted, or discouraged, because I\'m dealing with the real me.
+Jesus, help me to be very focused on you, to detect those signs or intimations of vanity when it rears its ugly head, and not to be surprised, or disconcerted, or discouraged, because I'm dealing with the real me.
 Now I'm beginning to know myself.

-I\'m beginning to see how much I have to depend on you, to become that child that Our Lord places as the example.
+I'm beginning to see how much I have to depend on you, to become that child that Our Lord places as the example.
 He was the least among you; he is the greatest.

 Self-love can also put the soul into a bother about its sins and failings.
 How could that happen to me?
 How could such a thought pass through my mind?

-And of course, the devil can throw at us every possible thing that he can find, because if he can knock us off our perch, he\'s won a great battle.
+And of course, the devil can throw at us every possible thing that he can find, because if he can knock us off our perch, he's won a great battle.

-We\'re not meant to be scandalized by all the terrible things that he might allow to pass through our minds.
+We're not meant to be scandalized by all the terrible things that he might allow to pass through our minds.

 Vanity could lead us to hate the sight of our own insignificance, to get impatient with the slow working of God and of His grace.
 God works slowly.